 Most of the guys, most of the time, are, if not cheerful, at least pleasant.
 Everyone works hard in a logging camp environment.
-The guys go about their morning routines, preparing for the day ahead, making sure they have lots of water, food, bug and bear spray.
+The guys go about their morning routines, preparing for the day ahead and making sure they have lots of water, food, and bug and bear spray.
 We are smack in the middle of the great bear rainforest.
-Grizzly bears, black bears, wolves and deer are often spotted in the work sites.
+Grizzly bears, black bears, wolves and deer are often spotted at the work sites.

-Most of the guys, and the occasional woman, that come into camp are hard working individuals.
+Most of the guys, and the occasional woman, that come into camp are hard-working individuals.
 The lazy and/or dishonest ones get weeded out pretty fast.
-Everyone needs to pull their weight and get along in a such a small environment.
+Everyone needs to pull their weight and get along in such a small environment.

 Tree planters are a hearty and hardy bunch of really strong humans with voracious appetites.
 They swarm into camp, a crew of seedling packing planting warriors.
 The crew of half a dozen to a dozen planters stays for about a week, planting thousands of trees and eating pounds and pounds of food during that time.

 I love the adventure of boating to work.
 I am not too crazy about flying in little float planes anymore.
-I love seeing bears, wolves and cougar, all from a distance mind you!
-I enjoy all the trials and tribulations and all the hard working hard living men and women that I encounter out here in the bush.
+I love seeing bears, wolves and cougars – all from a distance, mind you!
+I enjoy all the trials and tribulations and all the hard-working, hard-living men and women that I encounter out here in the bush.
 This is a challenging and rewarding job.
 I hope I get to do it for a few more years.